grayfallstown/Chia-Plot-Status/README.md

 ## Custom tools / Home automation

-You can export plot logs to json, yaml or csv both via the gui on the console or for automation:
+You can export plot logs to json, yaml or csv both via the gui or the console for automation:

 ```
 "C:\Program Files (x86)\ChiaPlotStatus\ChiaPlotStatus\ChiaPlotStatusCli.exe" --help